-LEFT FRONT LEFT SIDE
+LEFT FRONT

-- (1) vehicle emission control information label - (2) vehicle emission control information label (Canada only)
+(1) vehicle emission control information label

 Source of Exhaust Emissions

 The combustion process produces carbon monoxide (CO), oxides of nitrogen (NOx) and hydrocarbons (HC).
 Control of hydrocarbons and oxides of nitrogen is very important because, under certain conditions, they react to form photochemical smog when subjected to sunlight.
 Carbon monoxide does not react in the same way, but it is toxic.